-When looking at different university options, you may need to know how many A Level UCAS points you are likely to receive.
+Our UCAS points calculator will help you see what your A Level grades are converted to in the UCAS system.
+When comparing university options, you may want to know how many A Level points you will likely receive.

 Points are awarded according to the UCAS Tariff.
-The highest grade you achieve.
-The higher the number of points.
-Some Universities and Courses will make offers based on the total number of points that you earn.
-Others will ask for certain grades.
+The higher the grade you achieve, the higher the number of UCAS points.
+Some universities and colleges will make offers based on the total number of points that you earn, others will ask for certain grades

 Here we detail some information on this to help you with your choices.